 Tropes typical to Kote Kei include:

 Considered as either an offshoot of the more metallic end of Kote Kei or a Darker and Edgier take on Visual Shock, Eroguro kei is a Visual Kei microgenre that emerged in the late 1990s, and is inspired by the Eroguro artistic movement (basically Japan's take on Postmodernism).
 It is characterized by a fusion of highly sexualized and very dark, terrifying, often violent themes as the main motif.
 Bands on the more "Ero" side opt for extreme androgyny or full-on crossdressing, while bands on the more "Guro" side go for grim, often nightmarish visuals; achieved both by intricate makeup and styling work a la Black Metal and violent, often ritualized stage performances.
-Eroguro is musically founded on extreme metal subgenres such as Death Metal, Black Metal, Grindcore, Deathcore and the heavier end of metalcore, as well as other extreme genres such as noise rock, Hardcore Punk and Industrial.
+Eroguro is musically defined by loud, raw, and sometimes trashy musicianship, and is founded on extreme metal subgenres such as Death Metal, Black Metal, Grindcore, Deathcore and the heavier end of metalcore, as well as other extreme genres such as noise rock, Hardcore Punk and Industrial.

 Some of the defining tropes of the Eroguro kei subgenre include:

 Base Breaker: Eroguro itself, and nearly every band/artist/fandom associated with it.
 Along with Oshare, it is pretty much the other extreme case of Love It or Hate It in Visual Kei.